 Recent Courses: Animation; Color in Film; Film Noir; Crime Film; UCOR Race/Sex/Gender; Pacific Cinema

-"Animation and Advertising," Malcolm Cook and Kirsten Moana Thompson, Animation Handbook, eds.
+"Animation und Werbung", Malcolm Cook and Kirsten Moana Thompson, Handbook Animation Studies, (In German) eds.
 Franziska Bruckner, Julia Eckel, Maike Reinerth, and Erwin Feyersinger.
-Springer, forthcoming
+Springer, (forthcoming) 2023.

 Disney, DuPont and Faber Birren: Hollywood and the Color Revolution" eds.
 Katherine Spring and Phillipa Gates, Resetting the Scene: Classical Hollywood Revisited.
 Detroit: Wayne State University Press, 2021: 118-130.

 “Tattooed Light and Embodied Design: Intersectional Surfaces in Moana” eds.
 Paula Massood, Angel Daniel Matos, and Pamela Robertson Wojcik, Media Crossroads: Intersections of Space and Identity in Screen Cultures.
 Durham: Duke University Press, 2021: 250-261.

 Copyright under COVID-19.
 Special Teaching Media Dossier, coed. with Brendan Kredell, Journal for Cinema and Media Studies (JCMS), teaching Dossier, March 2021